Wondering how to deal with toxic people?

 Think about it: no one is truly so terrible that they’re literally going to poison you.

-But no matter where the problem lies, your energy is precious!
-And it can be affected by the people around you!
+But no matter where the problem lies, your energy is precious.
+It can be affected by the people around you!
 (We’re all energetic sponges after all.)

-But living in fear of toxic people is not the answer!
+However, living in fear of toxic people is not the answer.

-But just in case you need a little extra help managing the situation, this guide should help you deal with any toxic relationships in your life:
+We all need a little extra help managing the situation sometimes.
+This guide should will help you deal with any toxic people in your world.

 How To Deal With Toxic People